AIBabyTeaching/deep-learning-project-Momad-Y/README.md

 -   **Loading the Dataset:** Loading the training dataset from the .mat file and converting it to a Pandas DataFrame, and then loading the test dataset from the test_images folder, and converting it to a Pandas DataFrame.

--   **Data Cleaning:** Removing unnecessary columns from the training and test datasets, and then removing the records with missing and duplicate values.
+-   **Data Cleaning:** Removing unnecessary columns from the training dataset, and then removing the records with missing and duplicate values.

 -   **Data Visualization:** Visualizing the training dataset using Matplotlib.

--   **Data Preprocessing:** Preprocessing the training and test datasets by resizing the images, extracting the faces using the Haar Cascade Classifier, and then converting the images to a NumPy array.
+-   **Data Preprocessing:** Preprocessing the training and test datasets by resizing the images, normalizing the images to the range [1,-1], extracting the faces using the Haar Cascade Classifier, and then converting the images to a NumPy array.

     -   **Haar Cascade Classifier:** The Haar Cascade Classifier is a machine learning-based approach where a cascade function is trained from a lot of positive and negative images.
 It is then used to detect objects and faces in other images.